-Government Relations Intern
+Government Relations Intern at Adobe

 We are looking to hire for our team!
 The Adobe Government Relations Intern will work on several projects in the Washington, DC area related to the federal government, including Congress, as well as state and select international governments.
 The successful candidate will have proven interest in government work at either the federal, state or local level.
 After working with Adobe’s Government Relations Team, the individual will have extensive knowledge in how Congressional offices work, the legislative process, the inner workings of government policy and administrative actions, and many contacts to help get them started on developing a career that includes government service and involvement, including a network of contact in public policy and government.
 Washington, DC is a wonderful place to be an intern.
 The intern ranks are enormous.
 Networking and learning opportunities are everywhere.
 Adobe’s Government Relations Interns are provided with a view of federal, state and international governments that few intern opportunities offer.Responsibilities